nashbio/policies/source/sections/01-introduction.md

 * Within GCP, in [BigQuery](https://cloud.google.com/solutions/bigquery-data-warehouse), hosted data is stored within Colossus and distributed across multiple physical disks and replicated across multiple data centers.
 In [Cloud Storage](https://cloud.google.com/storage/docs/object-versioning), data blobs are versioned and replicated across mutiple physical disks.
 Other services may be utilized which also have redundant configurations.
 * Within AWS, [s3](https://docs.aws.amazon.com/AmazonS3/latest/dev/disaster-recovery-resiliency.html), hosted data is encrypted by default and versioned for redundancy for DaaS Customers.
-* Within DCBlox, data is stored encrypted and redundantly within the data center.

 The segmentation strategies employed by Nashbio effectively create RFC 1918, or dedicated, private segmented and separated networks and IP spaces, for each DaaS Customer and for Platform Add-ons.
 Where non-manged services are used, dedicated VPC networks are provisioned and used only with specified regions.